Learn how to clean stainless steel with these simple tips that will finally put a shine to your stainless steel appliances and surfaces.

 When I clean, I use a soft microfiber cloth and some warm dish soap to remove all of the stuck on food and gunk.
 My soap of choice is Dawn.
 I figure if it’s good enough for oil-covered ducklings, it’s gotta be okay to use on stainless steel.
 Anyway, once you’ve cleaned the stainless steel, follow it with a clean wet rag to remove any soapy residue, then move on to the next step.

 Nothing says clean as bright and shiny stainless steel.
 There are a number of products that swear they can make you see yourself on the surface once you apply their products.
+(See List below.)

-I pour the alcohol into a soup bowl and dunk in my microfiber cloth, squeezing it well.
 Then, moving in the direction of the stainless steel “grain,” I go back and forth, from top to bottom.

 Just as I used a microfiber cloth to apply the alcohol, I use a separate but dry one to finish up with the final buffing.